Hayes, Hillingdon: History

-Wood End House (before 1848, the site of the Wood End House School for Young Ladies) was used - from 1848 to c.
-1905 - as an asylum.
-Notable psychiatrist John Conolly (1794-1866) was one of its licensed proprietors, between 1848 and 1866.
+Wood End House (before 1848, the site of the Wood End House School for Young Ladies) was used – from 1848 to c.
+1905 – as an asylum.
+Notable psychiatrist John Conolly (1794–1866) was one of its licensed proprietors, between 1848 and 1866.
 The building was demolished in 1961.

 Until the end of the nineteenth century, Hayes's key areas of work were agriculture and brickmaking.
 The Second Industrial Revolution brought change in the late nineteenth century, up to World War I. The town's location on the Grand Junction Canal (later called the Grand Union) and the Great Western Railway – Hayes & Harlington railway station had opened in 1868 – made it well-placed for industry.

 The town's favourable location caused the Hayes Development Company to make available sites on the north-side of the railway, adjacent to the canal, and Hayes became a centre for engineering and industry.
 HDC's company secretary, Alfred Clayton, is commemorated in the name of Clayton Road.
 Residential districts consisting of dwellings of the garden suburb type were built to house workers after World War I.

-In 1904 the parish council created Hayes Urban District (from 1930, Hayes and Harlington Urban District) in order to address the issue of population growth.
+In 1904, the parish council created Hayes Urban District (from 1930, Hayes and Harlington Urban District) in order to address the issue of population growth.
 Hayes and Harlington Urban District continued until 1965 when Hayes became part of the newly established London Borough of Hillingdon.

+Barra Hall – Grade II listed since 1974 – was Hayes town hall between 1924 and 1979.
+Originally a manor house called Grove House, in the late 18th century it was home to Alderman Harvey Combe, Lord Mayor of London in 1799.
+It became Barra Hall in 1875, after Robert Reid – descendant of the Reid baronets of Barra – became owner.
+Army Cavalry were stationed at Barra Hall during World War I. After Hayes Urban District Council bought the Hall and its grounds in 1923, the grounds of the new Town Hall were given over to public use as a public park – with playground, tennis courts and paddling pool; it was opened by actress Jessie Matthews.
+In July 2024, a century on from Hayes Urban District's 1923 purchase, Hillingdon Council sold Barra Hall, to HRUC.
+Notwithstanding the sale, the Council claimed it would safeguard the building for the future, such that it would remain a key asset to local residents.

+Writer Mabel Lethbridge (1900–1968) was a munitions worker in World War I at National Filling Factory No. 7, Hayes when on 23 October 1917 she was severely injured in an explosion: others were killed.
+Lethbridge was at the time the youngest person to receive the British Empire Medal – in recognition of her service – and she wrote about her experience at the Hayes munitions factory in her first book, Fortune Grass (1934).
+National Filling Factory No. 7 was situated on land south of the railway which would later become Nestles Avenue, extending almost down to where the M4 at Cranford is now.
+The Hayes munitions factory employed approximately 10,000 women and 2,000 men.